 Council's second Reconciliation Action Plan

 Logan City Council has committed to developing a second RAP.
-Council's RAP Working Group are in the process of reflecting on the achievements and learnings from our first RAP, and will engage with Council's executive, Elected Members, staff and the community to identify opportunities to build on the successes so far and continue to contribute to reconciliation within the organisation and throughout the City of Logan.
+Council's RAP Working Group are in the process of reflecting on the achievements and learnings from our first RAP, and will engage with Council's executives, elected members, staff and the community to identify opportunities to build on the successes of so far and continue to contribute to reconciliation within the organisation and throughout the City of Logan.

 If you would like to know more about Logan City Council's RAP, please contact Council's Community Development Program on (07) 3412 3412 or email email@example.com.